scherkao31/timing_is_everything/index.md

 But that's not the only metric we're considering.
 We're also looking at how viewers rate movies, another crucial indicator of public opinion.

-In this part, we will try to see how the release month of a movie influences its overall success and popularity.
+So in this part, we will try to see how the release month of a movie influences its overall success and popularity.
 We'll examine this through various lenses – box office revenues, viewer votes, and ratings, while also considering how the quality of data documentation has evolved over the years.
 Let's dive into this multifaceted analysis and see what the numbers reveal about timing and movie success.

-In this analysis, we explore the relationship between movie release timing and its success by examining two types of ratings: one, referred to simply as `rating`, is derived from the MovieLens dataset, and the other, known as `Average Vote`, represents the average rating given by viewers on IMDb.
+To do so, we explore the relationship between movie release timing and its success by examining two types of ratings: one, referred to simply as `rating`, is derived from the MovieLens dataset, and the other, known as `Average Vote`, represents the average rating given by viewers on IMDb.

 ### 3.1.
 Ratings Versus Revenue – Does a "bad movie" makes less money than a "better" one ?
 First, let's tackle the correlation between ratings and revenue.
 It seems intuitive that higher ratings should mean more money, right?
 Well, our data tells a more nuanced story.
 We'll explore why movies with mediocre ratings don't necessarily earn less, and how those with top ratings don't always hit the jackpot in terms of revenue.
 It's a complex equation where excellence in ratings doesn't always translate into box office gold.